anirajk/anirajk.github.io/index.md

 [Publications](#publications) -
 [Resume](#cv)

-I'm working as a Site Reliability Engineer with the Monitoring Infrastructure team at Linkedin.
-I develop tools and frameworks used for external monitoring and alerting and autoremediation actions as a part of the metrics pipeline that ingests more than a billion data points every minute.
+I'm working as a Senior Engineer with the Monitoring Infrastructure team at Linkedin.
+I'm currently part of the core team that builds a massively distributed time series storage solution for storing operational metrics at linkedin.
+I build and support the indexing layer that does fast lookups of billions of unique metrics (10s of billions of strings).

+We build custom solutions such as compressed bitmaps and sharded caches on top of well proven relational stores such as Postgres.

+Before this, I rewrote a monitoring server that speaks tcp and handles health check connections from hundreds of thousands of machines and writes these data points while generating event streams.

 I'm highly passionate about infrastructure development at scale and would love to connect about ideas and opportunities.

+Before rejoining Linkedin as a full time Engineer, I was a graduate student in University of Utah.

 *I defended my thesis on February 23rd, 2017.
 The [thesis](https://github.com/anirajk/masters-thesis) and [code](https://github.com/anirajk/ibv-bench/tree/ddio) are publicly available on github.*

-I was a Master's student at the School Of Computing, University Of Utah.
  My research interests are in data center storage and Distributed Systems and how modern NICs impact performance of scalable In-Memory Stores.
 I'm passionate about building storage systems that leverage newer network fabrics and technologies such as Infiniband/RDMA.
 I interned with Linkedin in the summer of 2016 in their Mountain View Campus.
 I was working for the Monitoring Infrastructure team developing auto remediation solutions for their stack.
 I developed an out of band monitoring solution in python and some state driven automation using saltstack.